-Select a site from the drop down list of Sites in the top-right corner, go to Settings > Site, and enable Advanced Features in Services first.
+Select a site from the drop-down list of Organization in the top-right corner, go to Settings > Site, and enable Advanced Features in Services first.
 Then configure the following features in Advanced Features.
 Click Save.

 Advanced Features

 Fast Roaming: ✓ Enable (i)

 Al Roaming: Enable (i)

-Dual Band 11k Report: Enable i
+Dual Band 11k Report: Enable (i)

 Force-Disassociation: Enable (i)

-Band Steering: ✓ Enable (i)

-Connection Threshold: 30 (2-40) (i)

-Difference Threshold: 4 (1-8) (i)

-Maximum Failures: 5 (0-100) (i)
+Band Steering: Prefer 5 GHz / 6 GHz V

-Beacon Control 2.4GHz 5GHz
+Beacon Control

+2.4 GHz 5 GHz 6 GH Hz

 Beacon Interval: 100 ms (40-100)

 DTIM Period: 1 (1-255)

 RTS Threshold: 2347 (1-2347)

 Fragmentation Threshold: 2346 (256-2346, works only on 802.11b/g mode.)

 Airtime Fairness: Enable (i)

-experie is feature enabled, wireless clients that supence when moving among different APs.
+With this feature enabled, wireless clients that support 802.11k/v can improve fast roaming experience when moving among different APs.

-improv With Fast Roaming enabled, you can enable Al Roaming to facilitate Fast Roaming, which improves roaming experience of the wireless clients that support 802.11k/v.
+I By default, it is disabled.
 This feature is available for some certain devices.

+i With Fast Roaming enabled, you can enable Al Roaming to facilitate Fast Roaming, which improves roaming experience of the wireless clients that support 802.11k/v.
+This feature available for some certain devices.

+When disabled, the controller provides neighbor list that contains only neighbor APs in the same band with which the client is associated.

+When enabled, the controller provides neighbor list that contains neighbor APs in both 2.4 GHz and 5 GHz bands.

+This feature is available only when Fast Roaming is enabled.
+By default, it is disabled.